M0JXD/morse-recognition-trainer/README.md

 xmake
 ```

-Then look in `build/(PLATFORM)/(ARCH)` and for the `release` folder, which contains the executable.
+Then look in `build/(PLATFORM)/(ARCH)` and for the `release` folder, which contains the executable and the assets it requires..
 You can move and rename this folder to `morse-recognition-trainer` or whatever you wish, although you must retain it's internal structure with the assets folder in the same directory as the binary.

-Which will create a folder called morse-recognition-trainer containing the executable and the assets it requires.
-For Android, the build will be more complicated.
-See Raymob.
+### Android

+Not done yet, but I intend to use Raymob.

+### Web

-See the emscripten branch for web deployment - there is a text file showing the compile command, otherwise follow Raylib's HTML guide :)
+See the emscripten branch for web deployment.
+Follow Raylib's HTML guide in their wiki to create libraylib.a, then cd into the src folder and run:

+``

 ## Credits
 Made for my Dad, love you!! xx <br>